mindquantum.simulator.Simulator

 Parameters

-• circuit (Circuit) – The circuit that you want to evolution and do sampling.
+• circuit (Circuit) – The circuit that you want to evolve and sample.

 • pr (Union[None, dict, ParameterResolver]) – The parameter resolver for this circuit, if this circuit is a parameterized circuit.
 Default: None.

-• shots (int) – How many shots you want to sampling this circuit.
+• shots (int) – How many shots you want to sample this circuit.
 Default: 1.

 • seed (int) – Random seed for random sampling.
 If None, seed will be a random int number.
 Default: None.